 A major systems analysis study calls, not only for a variety of communication instruments aimed at the varied audiences who are-or should be-interested, but also great care in preparing them.
-Indeed, the analysts who conducted the forest-pest analysis described in section 1.2 say (Holling 1978, p.
+Indeed, the analysts who conducted the forest-pest analysis described in Section 1.2 wrote (Holling 1978, p.
 120): "Our experience is that at least as much effort must go into communication as goes into analysis"-and they cite other experience to confirm this judgment.
 While the amount of effort involved in preparing communication instruments varies from case to case, there can be no doubt that it is a very important step in the analysis activity, and one that deserves careful and creative thought.

 While several forms of reporting involving a number of media may be called for, the written report usually lies at the core of the communication process.
 Not only is this document the central reference for all concerned, but also its preparation is the final testing ground for how the findings will be presented.
 It is the wellspring from which all of the other communication instruments flow.
-Therefore, I will discuss this document first.
+I will discuss this document first, although the actual order of work may differ; for example, pressure from the client frequently forces the presentation process to begin with a briefing based on or followed by a rough draft, with the finished final report following later.
 The systems analysis report.
-It should contain three parts:
+The report on the findings should contain three parts:

-1. A summary (complete enough to tell the busy executive in a few minutes what the problem was, what ground the analysts covered in their work, what the findings were, and what suggested courses of action are being proposed).
+1. A summary (complete enough to tell the busy executive in a few minutes what the problem was, what ground the analysts covered in their work, what the findings were, and what courses of action are being proposed).

-2. The main report (written entirely in the language of the client organization and containing the complete story of the work from a nontechnical point of view, but not including the details of the technical aspects of the analysis).
+2. The main report (written entirely in the language of the client organization and containing the complete story of the work from a nontechnical point of view),

-3. The appendixes or supporting technical reports (containing the complete technical presentation of the analysis).
+3. The appendixes or supporting technical reports (containing the complete technical presentation of the analysis including a programmer's manual and a user's manual for any computer programs to be transferred to the client).

-To provide perspective, such a report could have a main body of several hundred pages, a summary of 25 pages, and perhaps more than a thousand pages of supporting material, perhaps available in several documents.
+To provide perspective, such a report could have a main body of several hundred pages, a summary of about 25 pages, and perhaps more than a thousand pages of supporting material, perhaps available as separate documents.
 For a less comprehensive study, the summary might be ten pages long, the main body 80 pages, with 150 pages of appendixes containing the technical material.
 For example: The global analysis of energy supply and demand described in section 3.5, which occupied an analysis team over a seven-year span, was supported by some 80 technical reports (which in turn rested on a vast literature); the technical report is a book of over 800 pages.
 This book and its supporting reports constitute for this case the third item in the list above.
 The "main report" is a book for the general reader of some 200 pages; the summary was published separately in a paperback report of about 60 pages.
 See Energy Systems Program Group (1981).